 | Max files per commit | number | Limit files changed in a single commit |

-| Mistral API key | password | Your personal Mistral key for LLM-powered features |
+| AI provider keys | password | Provider keys for optional LLM-powered features |

 To run the landing site with user management locally: